Capitains/tutorial-nemo/4-editorializing-your-texts-cutting-your-text-a-better-way.md

     return citation_types
 ```

 Now, if you'd use it on Priapeia, you'd get `["poem", line"]`.
-But if it where the Epigrammata of Martial, you'd get `["book", poem", "line"]`.
+But if it were the Epigrammata of Martial, you'd get `["book", poem", "line"]`.
 Thing is, these kind of structure often means that the poems are short (unlike `["book", "line"]` that generally indicate epic matter and long poems).
 So we could probably build a generic poem_chunker that builds onto that.

-We can automatically list poems as we have the ability to use the function `getreffs(level=1)` which will returns us parsed reference : for Priapeia, the list would be built by `getreffs(level=1)`, for the Epigrammata  `getreffs(level=2)`.
+We can automatically list poems as we have the ability to use the function `getreffs(level=1)` which will return us parsed reference : for Priapeia, the list would be built by `getreffs(level=1)`, for the Epigrammata  `getreffs(level=2)`.
 That level can be easily computed in python with the previous information :

 ```python
 citation_types = get_citation_scheme(some_text)